smithy-security/smithy/components/reporters/elasticsearch/README.md

 This component implements a [reporter](https://github.com/smithy-security/smithy/blob/main/sdk/component/component.go) that sends vulnerabilities to elasticsearch.

 It supports authenticating to elasticsearch using an API key.
-The API key requires read of cluster information in order for the  component to validate connectivity and write to any indexes you plan on using this component with.
+The API key requires reading cluster's information in order for the  component to validate connectivity and write to any indexes you plan on using this component with.